vincentsimard/dmitlichess/README.md

 Dmitlichess
 ===========

-Dmitlichess is a Google Chrome extension that replaces the default lichess.org piece move and piece capture sounds with the soothing voice of Dmitry Komarov.
+Dmitlichess is a Google Chrome extension that improves the default lichess.org sounds with the soothing voice of Dmitry Komarov.